Mayor demands to know how teen killed by Chicago cop got gun

 “That’s how we lessen the allure of gang life,” she said.

+She said she hoped gang members would not “be foolish enough” to fire upon police.
+Brown also urged calm, pointing to a statement made by the boy’s mother, Elizabeth Toledo over the weekend.

+“Adam was a sweet and loving boy,” she said.
+“He would not want anyone else to be injured or die in his name.”

-Explaining why Adam’s age and name were not released until a few days after his death, Brown said the man who was with Adam the night he was killed told police a false name when asked to identify the teen.
+Brown also explained why Adam’s age and name were not released until a few days after his death, saying that the man who was with Adam the night he was killed told police a false name when asked to identify the teen.
 Brown said Adam’s fingerprints did not match any in any police databases.

 Brown said Adam had run away at least twice in the days before his death.
 Adam’s mother reported him missing March 26, but told police the following day that he had returned.
 Investigators searching through recently closed missing persons reports reached out to Adam’s mother after the shooting and she told them she had not seen him in “several days” but had not reported him missing again.